Showing posts sorted by date for query pacman. Sort by relevance Show all posts

 The CryptO'pinion?

 Mr Do!
 Run Run is a challenging game with the first level being an absolute butt-kicker!!!
 Stick with it.
-The joy I felt when reaching the second level was an ecstatic moment indeed.
-My advice: ignore the Qix elements and concentrate on the controls and then how to kill the monsters.
+The joy I felt when reaching the second level was ecstatic.
+My advice: ignore the Qix elements, concentrate on the controls, and then how to kill the monsters.
 Once comfortable, learn how to farm fruits and collect the bonuses.

 One of the most overlooked arcade conversions for the Atari ST. Truly an exceptional arcade conversion!!